 CTP Insurance SA

-SA CTP Insurance
+SA CTP insurance

 Vehicle owners in SA pay their CTP insurance as part of the registration fee.

-The government heavily regulates CTP insurance because private insurers, rather than the SA government, now provide this compulsory public scheme.
+The CTP Regulator took over from the Motor Accidents Commission (MAC) in July 2016.
+CTP insurance needed to be regulated because private insurers, rather than the SA government, would provide this compulsory public scheme.

-CTP Insurance Regulator: ctp.sa.gov.au
+The CTP Regulator: www.ctp.sa.gov.au

-Phone: 1300 303 558 (9am to 5pm, Mon-Fri)
+Phone: 1300 303 558, 9am to 5pm, Mon-Fri

-Visit: Level 8, Wakefield House, 30 Wakefield Street, Adelaide SA 5000
+Visit: Level 8, 30 Wakefield Street, Adelaide SA 5000